William Badders: Early life and career

 William Badders was born in Harrisburg, Illinois, on September 15, 1901.
 He enrolled in the U.S. Naval Reserve in August 1918 and transferred to the regular Navy in December 1919.
 Later trained as a diver, Badders was awarded the Navy Cross for "extraordinary heroism and devotion to duty" during the salvage of USS S-51 (SS-162) in 1926.
 He was designated a Master Diver in April 1931 and received commendations for his diving work in salvaging USS S-4 (SS-109) in 1928 and the Japanese steamship Kaku Maru in 1932, and for clearing the propeller of USS Bittern (AM-36) at sea in 1933.

 Chief Machinist's Mate Badders was awarded the Medal of Honor for heroism during the rescue of survivors of USS Squalus (SS-192) and subsequent salvage of that submarine in 1939.
 He was Senior Member of the rescue chamber crew and served as a diver during the salvage effort.
 He transferred to the Fleet Reserve in March 1940.

-William Badders died on November 23, 1986, and was buried in the San Francisco National Cemetery in San Francisco, California.
+William Badders died on November 23, 1986, in Alameda County, California, and was buried in the San Francisco National Cemetery in San Francisco, California.